FREE RESOURCES

 9. Kindness Chain Reaction

-Start with one act of kindness in the group and challenge each girl to keep it going.
-Track how far the chain goes in a week!
+Start with one small act of kindness in the group.
+Challenge each girl to pass it forward.
+Keep track of how many acts happen in a day or week.

 10. Compliment Circles

-Each girl takes a turn sitting in the “shine seat” while others offer kind, specific words about what makes her special.
+One girl sits in the “shine seat” while others offer kind and specific words about what makes her special.

 11. Community Kindness Mission